 EtiopathogenesisThis section has been translated automatically.

-Pustular psoriasis embodies a reaction type different from psoriasis vulgaris, which can occur with or without the precursor stage of psoriasis vulgaris.
-However, there are patients in whom both manifestations change.
-Psoriasis vulgaris can also suddenly acquire a pustular component (psoriasis cum pustulatione).
+Pustular psoriasis is a type of reaction that differs from psoriasis vulgaris and can occur with or without the precursor stage of psoriasis vulgaris.
+However, there are patients in whom both manifestations alternate.
+Also, psoriasis vulgaris may suddenly acquire a pustular component (psoriasis cum pustulatione).

-Infections: Trigger factors of pustular psoriasis generalisata pustulosa are bacterial and viral(Epstein-Barr virus infections) infections, drugs (antihypertensives, terbinafine, chloroquine), pregnancy (s. impetigo herpetiformis) or a sudden withdrawal of systemic glucocorticoid therapy.
-Rarely is there a paradoxical reaction under therapy with biologicals (P Weisenseel 2016).
+Infections: Trigger factors of generalized pustular psoriasis are bacterial and also viral(Epstein-Barr virus infections) infections, medications (antihypertensives, terbinafine, chloroquine), pregnancy (see impetigo herpetiformis) or sudden withdrawal of systemic glucocorticoid therapy.
+Rarely sit a paradoxical reaction under therapy with biologics (P Weisenseel 2016).

 ManifestationThis section has been translated automatically.

 Adults appearing after the 40th LJ.
 Rarely children.

 The entire integument with preference of the trunk and extremities, also palmae and plantae, oral mucosa, mucous membranes of the upper respiratory tract and genital mucous membranes can be affected.

 In the area of the oral mucosa, acute stomatitis with fine-lamellar, wipeable zircine or oval plaques (stomatitis geographica, stomatitis areata migrans) is found, in the tongue area findings which can be characterized as exfoliatio areata linguae.